 To ensure the safety of our students and staff, visitors must register with the front office before accessing the building.
 The GISD currently uses the Raptor System to check the federal offender databases.
 A current, valid picture ID is required.

 Make an appointment

-Visitors are not permitted at this time due to COVID.
 To ensure the person you wish to meet with is available, please schedule an appointment at 972-475-1884.
-Teacher conference times can be found under schedules, and you are always welcome to send a message trough Seesaw or Bloomz.
+Teacher conference times can be found under schedules, and you are always welcome to send a message or email.